ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

    size_control.set_suggested_name("curv_global")
    size_control.set_scope(prime.ScopeDefinition(model=model, part_expression="*"))

 3. Define the material points.
-Material points are used to define fluid regions or seal regions depending on the status live/dead.
+Material points are used to define fluid regions or seal regions depending on whether the status is ``LIVE`` or ``DEAD``.
 A 3D coordinate describes the position of the material point.

 .. code:: python